Here's when the child tax credit payments start

-Overpayments for the child tax credit is something else you need to keep an eye on -- a very real and hopefully not-too-common situation that could cause you to actually owe the IRS money -- even if you and your children are eligible for the checks.
+Overpayments for the child tax credit is something else you need to keep an eye on -- a real and hopefully not-too-common situation that could cause you to actually owe the IRS money -- even if you and your children are eligible for the checks.
 (If you share custody, read this.)
 We also know three ways to find out if you're eligible, and how to calculate your family total based on the number and ages of your kids.
-Here's how to claim up to $16,00 more for your child care costs.
-This story has been updated with new information.
+Here's how to claim up to $16,000 more for your child care costs.
+We continue to update this story with new information.

 The main thing to understand is that -- unless you tell the IRS you want to unenroll from the child tax credit -- you'll get six checks in 2021 and one in 2022.
 The second most important piece of knowledge is that half your total child tax credit payment (calculate that here) will come this year, with the other half coming in 2022 as part of tax season.